simrit-nijjar/food-safe-obsidian/content/Notes/Legislated Kitchen Design Requirements.md

 - Must have a hand-wash sink
 - Must have a hand-wash notice
-- Must have a coat or apron hook on the outside of the door to prevent [[Cross-Contamination|Contamination]] of outside clothing
+- Must have a coat or apron hook on the outside of the door to prevent [[notes/Cross-Contamination|Contamination]] of outside clothing
 - Must be ventilated and well lit
 - Must be cleaned and sanitized at least once a day, or as often necessary